r12f/libpe/README.md

 # LibPE
-LibPE is a simple parser for PE file format.
+LibPE is a simple parser for PE file format under [The BSD 2-Clause License](http://opensource.org/licenses/BSD-2-Clause).

 ## Design principles (May be not achieved)
 ### Easy-To-Use